bg459/debias/README.md

 In brief, this is a running list of the approaches I am studying (and their combinations).
 As I come across more literature/ideas, I'll add them to this list.
 More details of these are going to be in the notebook files.

-1) Naive Oversampling:
+1) Naive Oversampling: Resample underrepresented groups until their frequency in the training set is consistent with others (giving each point more "weight" in training).

-2) Modified Loss Function:
+2) Modified Loss Function: Punish loss function by introducing an intermediate loss on race.
+We want the network to fail to predict race accurately through wealth-related metrics.
+That would mean the model might implicitly be biased.
+So we coerce the model against this by adding a negative weight to the loss function (More details in Methods).